humanascode/terraform-azapi-nsgator/README.md

 2. **New Rules**: Assigned sequential priorities starting from the highest existing priority + 1
 3. **Range Validation**: New rules are only created if they fall within the specified priority range
 4. **Error Handling**: Rules that would exceed the priority range are skipped with an error message

+## Special Behaviors
+- **Range Changes**: changes to the range will not result in rule removal, rather it will only affect new rules.
+To remove rules in any range, simply delete the rules from the `rules` map.

 ## Configuration Reference